HONK: No Noise is Illegal

 These ‘marching bands’ take to the streets with a common purpose: to share music with the public and shatter exclusionary principles and defy simple categorizations.
 These are not the town bands of old – they are the new, the fresh: a sonic carnivàle spectaculare!

 This year’s HONK!
 Fest West will be the biggest yet.
-We are pleased to partner with the Solstice Parade and Seattle Art Museum to present Twenty-nine (!!) bands from all over North America in the streets and parks of Seattle to entertain the public with musical innovation and exploration.
+We are pleased to partner with the Solstice Parade again, as well as other exciting local organizations.

 We have partnered with Shunpike, a 501(c)(3) non-profit organization that supports the arts, as our fiscal sponsor.
 Donations to HONK!
 Fest West and Shunpike will be tax-deductible to the fullest extent of the law, and may be eligible for employer matching.